mamoush34/InTurnHack/README.md

 Sorting list items.
 User creation and authentication.

-To make webApp: type "npm run make"
+To make and start webApp: type "npm run make"

-To start webApp at localHost:1050: "npm start"

 To make chrome extension: in its folder type "npm run make"